Our goal is to reverse declines of Puget Sound kelp forests and develop solutions to rebuild the essential habitat kelp forests provide.

 - Evaluating the spatial gradient of kelp seed dispersal

-Cultivation at the Kelp Lab
+Cultivation and Seed Banking at the Kelp Lab

 Index site monitoring